ksassnowski/venture-docs/docs/Readme.md

     <img src="/workflow.svg" />
 </div>

-The package will take care of running the jobs in the correct order--parallelizing jobs that don't have any interdependencies--and waiting for all dependencies of a job to be resolved before starting it.
+Venture will take care of running the jobs in the correct order–parallelizing jobs that don't have any interdependencies–and waiting for all dependencies of a job to be resolved before starting it.
 It also provides a way to inspect a workflow and each of its jobs.

 <div style="text-align:center; padding-bottom: 2rem;">
     <a href="/installation.html" class="cta-button">